-door Imagine you are the young Soyen Shaku.
-When you hear your teacher at the , what would you do? the f Imagine you are Soyen Shaku's teacher and you see him lying sleepy-eyed on loor.
-What would you do? the b Imagine you are the monk, Master Sengai.
-What would you do when you knew boy was missing? □ step l Imagine you are the boy who escaped over the wall.
-When you came back and ped on Master Sengai instead of the stool, what would you do? goin Imagine you are one of Master Sengai's other students and you know the boy is g to town to have fun.
+Imagine you are the young Soyen Shaku.
+When you hear your teacher at the door, what would you do?

+Imagine you are Soyen Shaku's teacher and you see him lying sleepy-eyed on the floor.
+What would you do?

+Imagine you are the monk, Master Sengai.
+What would you do when you knew the boy was missing?

+Imagine you are the boy who escaped over the wall.
+When you came back and stepped on Master Sengai instead of the stool, what would you do?

+Imagine you are one of Master Sengai's other students and you know the boy is going to town to have fun.
 What would you do?